 Mary Murphy, BSc, LLB

-Mary Murphy is the University's Legal Counsel.
+Mary Murphy is the University's General Counsel.
 Prior to assuming this role, she served as Judicial Officer for three years.

 She is a graduate of St. Francis Xavier University and earned a law degree from the University of Western Ontario.
 She was called to the Ontario Bar in 1986.